Clouder7Source/vtiger/README.md

 ## Install

-1. Upload files of src folder of this repo in your ROOT_PATH Vtiger folder.
+1. Upload and extract the last release file of this repo in your ROOT_PATH Vtiger folder.
 2. Go to `http://<VTIGER_URL>/registerWorkflowCustomFunction.php` to register workflow custom functions

 ## Usage